Harvey Boulter: 3M Blackmail Case

-In its lawsuit, 3M charged that Mr. Boulter had tried to blackmail the company into settling the case for $30 million by threatening to use his ties to a top British government official to derail plans to confer a knighthood on 3M’s chief executive, George W. Buckley.
-Mr. Boulter rejected the assertion and Mr. Buckley has received his knighthood.
+In its lawsuit, 3M Company charged that Boulter had tried to blackmail the company into settling the case for $30 million by threatening to use his ties to a top British government official to derail plans to confer a knighthood on 3M's chief executive, George W. Buckley.
+Boulter rejected the assertion and Buckley received his knighthood.

-A British judge ordered the 3M Corporation to pay $1.3 million in damages Monday after finding that the company had failed to make good on its promise to market a diagnostic test to screen for a dangerous bacterium found in hospitals.
+A British judge ordered the 3M Corporation to pay $1.3 million in damages after finding that the company had failed to make good on its promise to market a diagnostic test to screen for a dangerous bacterium found in hospitals.

-The decision, released in London, represented a legal victory for a British investment fund, the Porton Group, and its partners, who filed a lawsuit in 2008 claiming that 3M had breached its contract to commercialize the test.
+The decision, released in London, represented a legal victory for the Porton Group and its partners, who filed a lawsuit in 2008 claiming that 3M had breached its contract to commercialize the test.